molgenis/molgenis.org/public/documentation/guide-explore.md

 ![Dataexplorer aggregate create box plot](/res/images/dataexplorer/create box plot.png?raw=true, "dataexplorer/createboxplot")

-For the box plot 1 attribute (feature) is to be selected to make the plot, optionally a second attribute can be selected to split the dots in groups.
-Optionally you can provide a title for your plot.
+For the box plot, 1 attribute (feature) is to be selected to make the plot.
+Optionally, a second attribute can be selected to split the dots in groups.
+You can also provide a title for your plot.

 ![Dataexplorer charts box plot](/res/images/dataexplorer/boxplot.png?raw=true, "dataexplorer/boxplot")

 # Reports
 The reports functionality is made for overriding the default instance view or to add an instances tab in the Data-explorer.
 Overriding the views or adding a tab is possible by creating a new `FreemarkerTemplate` entity with the right name convention.
-In this short tutorial I will show you how to achieve this.
+This short tutorial will show you how to achieve this.

 There are two ways to create your own reports: